 - “Open despite coronavirus outbreak”

-be clear about what information will change
+Be clear about what information will change.

 We know new evidence will continue to arise and inform public health decision-making, epidemiological models change, and we’re facing more uncertainties than we are answers.
 But unexplained about-faces in our reporting sow distrust and skepticism in audiences.
-Thus it’s critical that journalists be up front with their audiences about what information may change in order to retain their trust.14
+Thus it’s critical that journalists be up front with their audiences about what information may change in order to retain their trust.12

-🚩Try this: Include caveats and label information you know a) audiences will continue to need and b) will continue to change.
+Include caveats and label information you know a) audiences will continue to need and b) will continue to change.
 That includes:

 - What we know about COVID-19 and its symptoms